markdown-image

 Image Lazyload

-The plugin will enable image lazyload using native HTML5 features, so only it's only working on browsers which support loading=lazy attribute.
+The plugin will enable image lazyload using native HTML5 features, so it's only working on browsers which support loading=lazy attribute.

 Image Mark